Arthrobacter phage Nepean

 GPS Coordinates45.27792 N, 75.76638 W Map

-Discovery NotesThe soil sample used to find the phage was taken from an area of Mowat Farm park in Ottawa, Canada, where a reforestation project was taking place.
-The soil was taken from beneath some long grasses, lots of organic matter was present.
-The ambient temperature at the time of discovery was 21 degrees Celsius.
-The soil sample was taken from 3-5cm below the surface.
+Discovery NotesThe phage was found in a soil sample taken from Mowat Farm Park in Ottawa, Canada, where a reforestation project was underway.
+Soil was collected by digging 3-5cm below the surface of long grasses, where organic matter was abundant.
+The ambient temperature was 21 degrees Celsius.

 Naming NotesThe phage was named Nepean because it was discovered in Mowat Farm park, a park in the Nepean area of Ottawa.